GivePenny/GherkinSpec/Readme.md

 ## Gotchas

 * When creating a new .feature file, make sure that it is added as an Embedded Resource (see the [csproj of the simple example](https://github.com/GivePenny/GherkinSpec.SimpleExample/blob/master/GivePenny.GherkinSpec.SimpleExample.Tests/GivePenny.GherkinSpec.SimpleExample.Tests.csproj) - in Visual Studio this can also be set in the Properties pane when the file is selected)
-* If you keep getting .designer.cs files appear, uninstall the SpecFlow Extension for Visual Studio or name your files .gherkin instead of .feature - if you would like Gherkin syntax highlighting try [other community extensions, such as this one](https://marketplace.visualstudio.com/items?itemName=stevejpurves.cucumber).
+* If you keep getting .designer.cs files appear, uninstall the SpecFlow Extension for Visual Studio or name your files .gherkin instead of .feature.
 * Make sure you add the Test SDK package to your test project, again see the csproj for the simple example (`<PackageReference Include="Microsoft.NET.Test.Sdk" Version="15.9.0" />`).

 ## Roadmap